TurakhiaLab/WEPP/README.md

 8. `MIN_Q` - Alleles with a Phred score below this threshold in the reads will be masked.
 9. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
 Helpful for reducing runtime
 10. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
 Generally '1' for SARS-CoV-2 MATs and '0' for others.
 Could be checked by running: "matUtils summary -i {TREE} -C {FILENAME}" -> Use '0' for annotation_1 and '1' for annotation_2
+11. `DASHBOARD_ENABLED` - Set to `True` to launch the interactive dashboard for viewing WEPP results.
+Set to `False` (default) to skip.
+12. `USHER_TAXONIUM_FILE_PATH` - Optional path to a precomputed Taxonium `.jsonl` file.
+If provided, this file will be used directly instead of generating a new one from the MAT file using `usher_to_taxonium`.

 ### <a name="snakemake"></a> Run Command
 WEPP's snakemake workflow requires `DIR` and `FILE_PREFIX` as config arguments through the command line, while the remaining ones can be taken from the config file.
 It also requires `--cores` from the command line, which specifies the number of threads used by the workflow.